 - Powdered sugar

-Begin by whisking 2-3.4oz packages instant vanilla pudding with 3 1/2 cups cold super cold skim milk in a big bowl.
+Begin by adding instant vanilla pudding and cold skim milk to a large bowl.

-Whisk using what yo’ Mama gave ya’ for 5 minutes, or until the pudding is soft set.
+Whisk vigorously for 5 minutes, or until the pudding is soft set.

-Next fold in 12oz Cool Whip.
+Next fold in Cool Whip.
 You could use regular or sugar-free here, if you wanted to.

-Now, in a separate bowl, stir together 1/4 cup softened butter, 1 cup powdered sugar, and 8oz softened cream cheese until smooth.
-Make sure yo’ butter and cream cheese are super soft, by the way!
+In a separate bowl, stir together softened butter, powdered sugar, and softened cream cheese until smooth.

-Now, stir the cream cheese mixture into the pudding mixture until it’s completely smooth.
+Add the cream cheese mixture into the pudding mixture then stir until very, very smooth.